30 Dec 2024

 create 1 router, 1 firewall, 1 switch

-if else homing == "dual_homed":
+else if homing == "dual_homed":

 create 2 routers, 2 firewalls, 1 switch